Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Download the [Wabbajack Installation file](https://www.wabbajack.org/).
 - Move the downloaded file to `C:\Modding\Wabbajack`.
+- Rename `Wabbajack.exe` to `Wabbajack Launcher.exe`
-- Run `Wabbajack.exe` to complete the installation.
+- Run `Wabbajack Launcher.exe` to complete the installation.
 - Close Wabbajack.

 :::warning Version Check
-If Wabbajack is already installed, ensure it is completely up to date, as old versions can cause corruption of file paths that will result in frequent crashes.
-Wabbajack should always be launched directly from the `wabbajack.exe` provided in the installation folder to avoid abnormalities.
+If Wabbajack is already installed, ensure it is completely up to date.
+Outdated versions can cause errors that result in frequent crashes.

+Wabbajack should **ONLY** be launched from the `Wabbajack Launcher.exe`.
 :::

 ### <p align="center"> ![Manual Downloads](https://github.com/user-attachments/assets/ee90c955-9d97-4252-a50c-c897eac2b381) </p>